Susan B. Anthony: 10 Major Achievements

 For example: In the winter of 1855, Anthony gave a speech or participated in some form of convention in every county in New York.
 Many of those speeches were on equitable property laws for married women.

 Susan Anthony grew up in a family that deeply loathed the institution of slavery.
 She in turn spent a great chunk of her life fighting against slavery in the country.
 She and her family were friends with many abolitionists and civil rights activist.
-Often times, she travelled across the country to attend anti-slavery conventions.
+Often times, she traveled across the country to attend anti-slavery conventions.

 At just 16, Susan successfully collected anti-slavery petitions.
 The petitions were aimed at tackling the gag rule Congress had passed on anti-slavery petitions.
 She also got involved in the Underground Railroad – a North initiative that helped provide safe passage for runaway slaves from the South.
 She and the likes of Harriet Tubman helped many of those slaves make their way into across the border into Canada.

 Anthony also championed charitable initiatives that invested in the education of African Americans.
 In an 1857 teacher’s convention (while slavery had yet to be abolished), Susan B. Anthony gave a speech that called on schools in the country to take in African American students.
 It was completely unheard of at the time.
 Bear in mind, this was in year when Blacks were still slaves – Abraham Lincoln had not yet issued the Emancipation Proclamation of 1863.

 Championed women’s rights in all spheres of the society